whitesoonguh/DOPSI/README.md

 ### Introduction

-- Scalable Private Membership Test over Distributed and Encrypted Data
+- Scalable Private Set Intersection over Distributed and Encrypted Data

-- IEEE S&P 2026 Anonymous Submission
+- AsiaCCS 2026 Anonymous Submission

 ### How to compile and run the code